How to Protect Raised Beds From Tunneling Animals

 If you have an existing garden bed or want another layer of security, digging a perimeter trench is a fantastic strategy.
 This involves creating a barrier that extends down into the soil around the outside of your raised bed.
 For best results, dig a trench about a foot deep and install hardware cloth vertically.
 The key is to bend the bottom of the mesh outwards at a 90-degree angle, creating an "L" shape that faces away from the garden.
 When a tunneling animal hits the vertical barrier, its instinct is to dig alongside it, where it will be stopped by the horizontal flap.
 This method effectively blocks pests from digging under the frame.

-Explore Frame It All's Animal Barrier Gardens
+Check Out Frame It All's Animal Barrier Gardens

 While underground barriers are crucial for stopping tunnelers, many pests are also skilled climbers.
 Groundhogs, for example, can easily scramble over a low-profile garden bed.
 This is where a comprehensive system comes in handy.
 Our Animal Barrier Gardens combine the benefits of a raised bed with a durable fence, creating a complete defense system.
 The fencing keeps out rabbits, groundhogs, and other critters that might try to hop in for a snack.
 When you pair this above-ground protection with a hardware cloth base, you build a secure enclosure that protects your plants from nearly every type of garden pest, allowing them to thrive without interference.